 - There are two ways to fix this:

 - Put your revised brand names in the Brand custom Product Attribute field and the stock Manufacturer field.
 That your listings will update correctly on eBay whether you keep your original imported settings, or apply a Solid Commerce eBay Listing Template.
-If you want to apply an eBay Listing Template, be sure to check out Changing an eBay Listing Template and Updating Live Listings.
+If you want to apply an eBay Listing Template, be sure to check out Revising an eBay Listing Template and Updating Live Listings.

 - If you only want to use the Manufacturer field so that all your listings are consistent, you can click each on the gear icon for each listing that needs updating, and change the Pre-Fill Details so that the Item Specific is mapped to Solid Commerce's Manufacturer field.

 - To make this adjustment in bulk, you could apply an eBay Listing Template with the Pre-Fill Details mapped to Solid Commerce's stock Manufacturer field.
-Once again, be sure to follow Changing an eBay Listing Template and Updating Live Listings.
+Once again, be sure to follow Revising an eBay Listing Template and Updating Live Listings.